SEEKCommons/seekcommons-org-website/network-members.md

 ### Christine Kirkpatrick

 **Christine Kirkpatrick** leads the San Diego Supercomputer Center's (SDSC) Research Data Services division.
 There, she is in charge of large-scale infrastructure, networking, and services for research projects of regional and national scope.
 She also heads the GO FAIR US initiative, serves as Secretary General of CODATA, and is a Principal Investigator for the EarthCube Office, the West Big Data Innovation Hub, the U.S. National Committee for CODATA for the National Academies of Sciences, Engineering, and Medicine, and the FAIR Digital Object Forum.
 Christine's work connects open access, data management, and digital libraries.

-### Kirk Jalbert

-**Kirk Jalbert** is a scholar affiliated with Arizona State University's School for the Future of Innovation in Society.
-He does research exploring public engagements with environmental science and governance in the context of energy justice movements and how the interplay of data mobilizations, information technologies, and community-driven scientific research efforts shapes them.
-Kirk intersects critical making, art, and Science and Technology Studies in his work.

 ### Madhuri Karak